auriq/essentia_docs/source/install/azure/index.rst

 Configuring the Web UI
 **********************

+..
 Assuming deployment is successfull, a VM will be created.
 Typically the access point will be of the form ``http://yyy.cloudapp.net`` where
-``yyy`` is the VM name chosen in step 1 above.
+..   ``yyy`` is the VM name chosen in step 1 above.

 Once the VM is running, a web server will start.
+You can access this web server by typing in the IP or DNS of your instance.
+To find your VM's IP or DNS:

+#.
+Go to the Microsoft Azure Portal (**portal.azure.com**)
+#.
+Click on **Virtual Machines** on the left menu
+#.
+Click on the VM you just launched
+#.
+Find your IP or DNS listed under the **Public IP address/DNS name** lable.

 Connect to your instance via any web browser and you will be asked to provide a UI admin username and password.
 This can be the same as in step 1 above, but does not have to be.

+Every time you login to the UI you will use the username and password you specify when you first login to the UI.
+You can change your password by clicking on your account in the top right portion of the UI and specifying a new password.